-The most relevant indicator to follow this topic in Winningtemp would be "personal development" (see chart in section 3.1), which during the year 2023 reached a lowest level of 7.2 in February and a highest of 7.4 in August, although always over the industry average.
+The most relevant indicator to follow this topic in Winning-temp would be "personal development" (see chart in section 3.1), which during the year 2024 reached a lowest level of 7.1 in September and a highest of 7.4 in December, although always over the industry average.
 Personal development helps retaining the best talent which finds its way to grow together with the company, limiting the costs and risks related to high personnel turnover.
 At the same time, it also ensures that every member of the organization reaches a level of knowhow and skills that allow us to be competitive in the markets in which we are present.

-During 2023 the level of voluntary departures has been 30 cases, which is a 6.8% of our total headcount, which is a positive development, compared to 2020 and 2021 where we had a turnover ratio over 12%, although a small worsening compared to last year when it was 5.7% (see tables 4 at the end of this document, or our former years' reports, for full detail).
-However, it is also important to highlight that it is a very uneven phenomenon across Nordics, affecting mainly the production sites, with the particular case of SG Railing where we have decided at the end of 2023 to move the production from Bergen (Norway) to Ringsted (Denmark).
+During 2024 the level of voluntary departures has been 41 cases, which is a 9.5% of our total headcount, which is a positive development, compared to 2020 and 2021 where we had a turnover ratio over 12%, although a small worsening compared to last year when it was 6.8% (see tables 4 at the end of this document, or our former years' reports, for full detail).

 Monitoring the indicators that we have mentioned is our way to detect trends and mitigate the potential negative impacts for the company, although there is, also, a continuous dialogue between the leaders, the managers, and the rest of the colleagues (as most relevant stakeholders for this material topic) to detect and solve knowhow and skills' gaps in the organization.